Badminton league Denmark

 Denmark is small in population size (less than 6 million people) but has been dominating badminton in Europe for a very long time.
 The competition structure for clubs involves all ages and all levels, allowing all clubs to get all their members involved.
 During the season (August to June), there are regular team matches for players aged 6, and for players aged 70+.

 Badminton, of course, is mostly an individual sport.
 But the club team competitions add a different dimension.
 And it is an important part of the social fabric.
-Participating in team event matches clearly builds better relationships among club members.
+Participating in team event matches builds better relationships among club members.

 But that’s not all.
 Club teams often attract fans/spectators to their – mostly – home games.
 At most matches at the highest level, there will be a couple of hundreds of supporters cheering their favorite team, and players, on.